Play-To-Earn-Currency/manager/README.md

 The same can be found for database in ``periodic-pay-db.sh``

-You can use the parameter ``--now`` for force pay after starting the script
+You can use the parameter ``--now`` to force pay after starting the script

 ``configs.txt`` needs to be setup correctly